Arguably one of the worst types of acne, body acne can be particularly frustrating in the summer months when wearing tank tops, shorts, and swimsuits.

 If you’re like many of us, you head to the gym in the wee-morning hours before your work day kicks off.
 If you don’t have time to shower, at the very least wipe yourself down with a washcloth and soap – or even more convenient, a makeup wipe.

 Make sure that when you shower, you’re using a good cleanser for acne prone skin.
 Something that is gentle, yet effective against pimples.
-If you have a facial cleanser you love, it’s fine to use that on body acne as well.
+If you have a facial cleanser you love, it’s fine to use that on your body as well!

 When washing your hair, remember to rinse off any hair products completely, as those can sometimes cause irritation and unnecessary breakouts when left on the skin.
 To avoid this, I generally just wash my body after I have shampooed and conditioned my hair.
 That way, I can be sure that when I step out of the shower, my skin is squeaky clean with nothing left on it.